 Take advantage of senior discounts

 Are you over 65?
 A few companies offer discounts for seniors that are worth checking out.
-If you have AARP membership, you can save $10/month per phone line with AT&T’s Unlimited Elite plan.
-If you access the internet mainly from your phone, both Sprint and T-Mobile have plans for those 55 and over that cost less than $40/month.
+If you have AARP membership, you can save $10/mo. per phone line with AT&T’s Unlimited Elite plan.
+If you access the internet mainly from your phone, both Sprint and T-Mobile have plans for those 55 and over that cost less than $40/mo.
 And if you happen to live in Florida, Verizon’s 55+ plan offers unlimited access at a discounted price for those 55 and older.

 How can I qualify for low income internet?

 The easiest way to qualify for low income internet is to have someone in your household who participates in one of many government programs that support those with low incomes.
 This could be SNAP (Supplemental Nutrition Assistance Program, formerly known as food stamps), Medicaid, NSLP (National School Lunch Program) or another program such as Pell Grants for college students.
-With the documentation from one of these programs, you will be eligible for both a government discount as well as further discounts or even free internet from one of the many internet providers who offers them.
+With the documentation from one of these programs, you will be eligible for both a government discount as well as further discounts or even free internet from one of the many internet providers who offer them.

 What low income internet programs are available?